-- Shirts: A polo shirt with the BMCHS logo in either white or green only.
+Shirts: A polo shirt with the BMCHS logo in either white or green only and the black polo is for seniors only.
 In addition to other undergarments, either a plain white, green or gray undershirt without any logo or print of any kind may be worn under any uniform top, as long as its length does not exceed that of the uniform top.
+Mock Turtleneck with the BMCHS logo, in white or green, to be worn with a uniform collared shirt or sweater item.

+Skirts: Pleated approved BMCHS plaid, pleated gray, pleated khaki skirts only.

+Shorts: Gray or khaki walking shorts. .
+Jean cut, cargo, painter, or shorts with outside stitched pockets are not allowed.
+Shorts must fit properly above the waist and may not have torn, split or frayed hems and cannot fit too tight.

-Mock Turtleneck with the BMCHS logo, in white or green, to be worn with a uniform collared shirt or sweater item. - Skirts: Pleated approved BMCHS plaid, pleated gray, pleated khaki skirts only.
-THE SKIRT LENGTH CANNOT BE SHORTER THAN THE TOP OF THE KNEE.
-SKIRT LENGTHS MUST BE BELOW THE FINGERTIPS WHEN STANDING UP STRAIGHT.
-SKIRTS MAY NOT BE ROLLED UP AT THE WAIST OR UNZIPPED.
-All girls should purchase khaki slacks.
-If a skirt length does not meet the requirement, the student may be required to wear slacks for a specific time period. - Shorts: Any girls who would like to wear gray or khaki shorts can issue a request with school administration. - Slacks: Dress slacks with a flat or pleated front in khaki or gray with belt loops and a belt.
-Fashion slacks, hip huggers, capri pants, pants with outside stitched pockets as well as shorts are not considered uniform attire.
+Slacks: Dress slacks with a flat or pleated front in khaki or gray with belt loops and a belt.
+Fashion slacks, hip huggers, capri pants, pants with outside stitched pockets are not considered uniform attire.
 Slacks must fit properly and may not have torn, split or frayed hems.
-All girls should purchase khaki slacks.
-If a girl's skirt length does not meet the requirement mentioned under the Skirt Options above, the

-- student may be required to wear slacks for a specific period of time. - Socks: Young women must wear socks either white, black or flesh-tone with their shoes. - Leggings: Young women must wear solid black or gray leggings, under their skirts, upon returning from Fall Break until April 1.
-These leggings may be full length or 3⁄4 length. - Shoes: Young women may wear low heeled, black or brown loafer or tie shoe with a closed toe and back OR closed toe and closed heel athletic shoes.
-Sandals, flip-flops, slippers, boots, UGG boots, or clogs are not allowed.
+Socks: Socks need to be white, black or flesh-tone with their shoes and must be visible.

+Leggings: Young women must wear solid black leggings, under their skirts, Starting September 26 through March 31.
+These leggings may be full length or 3⁄4 length.
+NO SWEATPANTS are allowed.

+Shoes: Young women may wear low heeled, black or brown loafer or tie shoe with a closed toe and back OR closed toe and closed heel athletic shoes.
+Sandals, flip-flops, slippers, Cowboy boots, UGGS, CROCS, or clogs are not allowed.
 Medical exceptions are only made by the Assistant Principal.